 The FAFSA is used to determine your eligibility for federal, state, and University aid.
 Even if you think you may not be eligible, we strongly encourage you to submit the FAFSA.
 For more information about the FAFSA, visit the Costs, Aid, and Scholarships section of our website.

 Students do not need to be admitted in order to apply for housing.
 Additionally, housing assignments are made in the order in which the housing application (NOT the application for admission) is received.
 Students who have not yet received an admission decision can apply for housing prior to receiving their admission decision.
 Applying for housing early will increase the chances of students receiving one of their residence halls of choice.

 The University of Minnesota guarantees housing to all admitted first-year freshmen who are willing to accept assignment to any space designated, and who:

-The housing application is now available.
+The housing application will become available in November 2017.
 Admitted freshmen who apply for housing after May 1 are placed in housing on a space-available basis.

 Enrollment confirmation deadline